NozaHeaven/FE-Capstone-Project/README.md

 # FE-Capstone-Project
 Movie Database - Final FE Capstone Project 2024 Project Overview
 The Movie Database is a web application that allows users to search for movies, view detailed information, and manage their favorite films.
-The application utilizes the OMDB API to fetch movie data dynamically.
+The application utilizes the TMDB API to fetch movie data dynamically.
 This project demonstrates proficiency in frontend development using only HTML, CSS, and JavaScript.

 Features
 Movie Search: Users can search for movies by title.